Press

 Article Excerpt: “The causes of empty homes in Japan are complex and interwoven.
 In many ways akiya, in particular, are the memorials of huge social and cultural change…The government has acknowledged that empty and abandoned homes are a growing problem – a further jump in numbers is expected when it releases its quinquennial housing stock survey later this year.
 In an effort to tackle the problem, it has introduced new legislative changes.”

-Feature Podcast: Just Japan Podcast YouTube Channel » June 2024
+Feature Podcast: Just Japan Podcast YouTube Channel (Japan) » June 2024

 We’re really excited about this one!
 We had such a fun chat with Kevin of the Just Japan Podcast, about renovating abandoned houses, farming, honeybees, sustainability, and adjusting to life in rural Japan.
 He did a great job keeping the conversation flowing, with all of our shared interests and hobbies.
 His (quite popular) podcast is available on YouTube as well as on all the streaming platforms.
 So nice to meet new friends through this adventure!